Milan-Trehan/Milan-Trehan/README.md

 - 💬 Ask me about what I'm intrested in.
 - 📫 How to reach me email me...trehanmilan5@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i have never coded before.I'm learning it all on the job.
+- ⚡ Fun fact: I have never coded before.I'm learning it all on the job.
 -->